Romulus Whitaker: Popular culture

-In 1989, Whitaker produced and directed the Tamil feature film The Boy and the Crocodile (Dost Magarmacch) for the Children’s Film Society of India which won the Silver Elephant Award at the 6th International Children's Film Festival, New Delhi and the UNICEF Best Feature Film Award.
+In 1989, Whitaker produced and directed the Tamil feature film The Boy and the Crocodile (Dost Magarmacch) for the Children's Film Society of India which won the Silver Elephant Award at the 6th International Children's Film Festival, New Delhi and the UNICEF Best Feature Film Award.

 He was a co-producer of the 1996, 53-minute, Super 16-mm wildlife documentary, King Cobra, made for the National Geographic Channel Explorer program.
 This film on the natural history of the king cobra, the largest venomous snake in the world, received the Emmy Award for Outstanding News and Documentary Program Achievement, 1998.
 It also received Best Photography Award, Progetto Natura 8th Stambecco d'Oro Nature Film Festival, Turin, 1997; it was nominated for Best Cinematography, Jackson Hole Wildlife Film Festival 1997; Emmy Nomination for Outstanding Individual Achievement in a Craft-Cinematographers and News and Documentary, 1998, and Best Animal Behaviour, Wildscreen Film Festival 1998.

 In February 2007, he was the subject of a critically acclaimed documentary produced by Icon Films and WNET (and broadcast as Supersize Crocs on PBS's Nature series) on oversized crocodiles, which was filmed in India, Ethiopia, and Australia.

-In January 2009, Whitaker was in another Nature documentary on real-life reptiles, such as Komodo dragons and dracos that inspired tales of dragons.
+In 2008 he was in the BBC Natural World documentary Crocodile Blues, on the mixed fortunes of the gharial.
+In January 2009, Whitaker was in another Nature documentary, The Dragon Chronicles, on real-life reptiles, such as Komodo dragons and flying lizards that inspired tales of dragons.

 In February 2011, Icon Films and BBC Natural World followed Whitaker during his ongoing research into the causes and prevention of snake bites in India and produced the film One Million Snakebites.
-In 2013 he did an episode on leopards for same series.
+In 2013 he did an episode on leopards, Leopards: 21st Century Cats, in the same series.

 He has authored several scientific articles and popular books on reptiles, especially on snakes, including the comprehensive field guide, titled Snakes of India - The Field Guide in 2004.